 Former President, World Wildlife Fund International

-YOLANDA KAKABADSE’S work with the environmental conservation movement officially began in 1979, when she was appointed executive director of Fundación Natura in Quito, where she worked until 1990.
-In 1993, she created Fundación Futuro Latinoamericano, an organization dedicated to promoting the sustainable development of Latin America through conflict prevention and management.
-She was the executive president until 2006 and remains as chair of the Advisory Board.
-From 1990 until 1992, Kakabadse coordinated the participation of civil society organizations for the United Nations Conference for Environment and Development (Earth Summit).
-From 1996 to 2004 she was president of the World Conservation Union (IUCN), as well as a member of the board of the World Resources Institute (WRI) during the same period.
-Yolanda was appointed Minister of Environment for the Republic of Ecuador, a position she held from 1998 until 2000.
-She is a member of the Advisory Board of Arabesque and chairs the Independent Science and Technology Panel of Fundación Renova in Brazil.
-She is also a member of the board of Sistema B and the B Team.
+YOLANDA KAKABADSE’S work with the environmental conservation movement officially began in 1979, when she was appointed Executive Director of Fundación Natura in Quito, where she worked until 1990.
+In 1993, she created Fundacion Futuro Latinoamericano, an organization dedicated to promote the sustainable development of Latin America through conflict prevention and management.
+She was the Executive President until 2006 and remains as Chair of the Advisory Board.
+From 1990 until 1992, Yolanda Kakabadse coordinated the participation of civil society organizations for the United Nations Conference for Environment and Development (Earth Summit).
+From 1996 to 2004 she was President of the World Conservation Union (IUCN), and Member of the Board of the World Resources Institute (WRI) during the same period.
+Yolanda was appointed Minister of Environment for the Republic of Ecuador, position she held from 1998 until 2000.
+She is a Member of the Board of Arabesque, and Chairs the Independent Science and Technology Panel of Fundacion Renova in Brazil.
+Yolanda is also a Member of the Board of Sistema B and the B Team.